Getting started with a serial console

 SSH connections using a login and password are disabled by default on public Linux images that are provided by Yandex Cloud.

-If you use your own image, make sure that SSH access with your username and password is disabled.
+If you are using a custom image, make sure SSH access with a username and password is disabled.

 To disable SSH password authentication: